OpenMeridian105/Meridian59/doc/roomdetails.md

 Cibilo Creek Inn | corinn.roo | 153
 The Weapon Master's Abode | weaponsm.roo | 154
 The Spindle and the Spinster | cortail.roo | 155
-The Hall of Genealogy | coruniv.roo | 156
+The Hall of Genealogy | corgenhall.roo | 156
+The University of Cor Noth | coruniv.roo | 157
+The Meridian 59 Museum | cormuseum.roo | 158

 ### Marion rooms
 Room Name | Room File | Room ID